abhisheksr01/terraform-aws-s3-backend/README.md

 # AWS S3-Backend Terraform module

-Terraform module for creating a S3 backend with Dynamodb table for state locking.
+Terraform module for creating a S3 backend with a S3 bucket and Dynamodb table for state lock management.

+The resources in the module follows the best practices and scanned by vulnerability analysis tools.

 ## Usage